 NCI Technology Showcase: The NCI Technology Showcase is a one-day conference, during which Ambassadors will present a one-minute pitch and a poster for an invention from a “potential commercial product” perspective.
 The pitch and poster showcase the competitive advantages and commercial value of selected NIH technologies.
 Ambassadors will be guided through poster and pitch development with their Team Leads and through the “Perfecting Your Pitch” Workshop & Practice Sessions.
 At the Technology Showcase, Ambassadors will practice effective networking and communication skills while interacting with business professionals and industry stakeholders.

-The NCI TTAP requires a commitment of continued participation and awareness throughout the year.
+Program Expectations: TTAP requires a commitment of continued participation and awareness throughout the year.
 Due to the multi-faceted nature of the TTAP curriculum and schedule, Ambassadors must be able to work independently as well as with a team, be self-starters, highly organized, and personable.

 1. To equip TT Ambassadors with the following skills for career development:

 - Understanding of technology transfer principles and the path to commercialization